JeffersonLab/iguana/doc/setup.md

 Tell it where your dependencies are installed and it will tell you the build options that you need for Step 2; you can also choose to write those build options to an INI (native) file.

-See also the [note on dependency resolution](dependency_resolution.md) for more general guidance.
+Alternatively, you may use environment variables; see the [note on dependency resolution](dependency_resolution.md) for more general guidance.

 ### 🟩 Step 2: Generate a build directory